cake-contrib/Cake.Issues/input/docs/usage/creating-issues/basic-usage.md

 See [pinning addin versions](https://cakebuild.net/docs/tutorials/pinning-cake-version#pinning-addin-version) for details.
 :::

-In the following taks a new warning for the myfile.txt file on line 42 is created:
+In the following task a new warning for the myfile.txt file on line 42 is created:

 ```csharp
 Task("Create-Issue").Does(() =>